edge-servers/immunity-controller/README.rst

 of a device is changed.

-It's possible to write custom update strategies and add them to this setting to make them available in OpenWISP.
+It's possible to write custom update strategies and add them to this setting to make them available in Immunity.

 ``IMMUNITY_CONFIG_UPDATE_MAPPING``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~